chrisfrank/airmodel/README.md

 Configuration
 ----------------
-1. Supply your Airtable API key, either by setting ENV['AIRTABLE_API_KEY'], or by puting this call somewhere in your app's init block:
+1. Supply your Airtable API key, either by setting ENV['AIRTABLE_API_KEY'], or by putting this line somewhere in your app's init block:

 		Airmodel.client(YOUR_API_KEY_HERE)